 - find out where your application is up to

 - request a transfer.

-For example, if your application was originally lodged with Housing NSW but it is more convenient for you to visit a participating community housing provider office, then you can advise the community housing provider about your change of circumstances.
+For example, if your application was originally lodged with FACS Housing but it is more convenient for you to visit a participating community housing provider office, then you can advise the community housing provider about your change of circumstances.

 You can now select the housing provider type you wish to be housed with: